maykar/plex_assistant/README.md

 #### In Home Assistant

-Add the following to your `configuration.yaml` file
+Add the following to your `configuration.yaml` file, if you already have an `intent_script:` section in your config just copy and paste everything after `intent_script:` into that section:

 ```yaml
 intent_script: